ShiroKatake/react-learning/README.md

 **Questions:**

-> :question: **Q3**: I wanna know where this `'root'` is.
+> :question: **Q3**: I wanna know where this `"root"` is when doing `getElementById`.
 It's probably not important to know, but when I have time to come back I wanna check this.

+:exclamation: **A3**: So apparently according to [this](https://datacadamia.com/web/javascript/react/root), the root element provides the methods necessary for rendering the components in the React web app.

 ---